Push the envelope

 "The best known of the envelope cases is the 'flight envelope', which is in general use in this country and in the United States...
 The ‘flight envelope’ covers all probable conditions of symmetrical maneuvering flight."

-That envelope is the description of the upper and lower limits of the various factors that it is safe to fly at, i.e. speed, engine power, manoeuvrability, wind speed, altitude etc. By 'pushing the envelope', i.e. testing those limits, test pilots were able to determine just how far it was safe to go.
+That envelope is the description of the upper and lower limits of the various factors that it is safe to fly at, that is, speed, engine power, manoeuvrability, wind speed, altitude etc. By 'pushing the envelope', that is, testing those limits, test pilots were able to determine just how far it was safe to go.
 By 1978 the phrase was in use in print.
 In July that year, Aviation Week & Space Technology magazine had:

 "The aircraft's altitude envelope must be expanded to permit a ferry flight across the nation.
 NASA pilots were to push the envelope to 10,000 ft."